MbobdaTamo/love/README.md

 # love
-A new social media base on publication and reaction mining
+A new social network, publication and reaction based